uniwswap/uniwens-docs/permanent-registrar-faq.md

 ### What is the "registrant" and "controller" of a name?

-The registrant is the account that owns the .bch name.
+The registrant is the account that owns the .doge name.
 They can transfer ownership to another account, and they can replace the controller address.
 The registrant is the owner of the NFT token that represents the name.

 The controller is the account that controls day-to-day operations with the name: creating subdomains, setting the resolver and records, and so forth.